 Falcon Pro Makes All Other Twitter Apps Look Bad

 The tweets are given a lot of space.
-For example, the meta data of a tweet is detailed – unlike most apps, you don’t have to chose between showing either a user’s name or Twitter handle, Falcon Pro shows both.
+For example, the metadata of a tweet is detailed – unlike most apps, you don’t have to choose between showing either a user’s name or Twitter handle, Falcon Pro shows both.
 On the same line, the relative time of a tweet is shown.
 Then comes the profile picture of the user as well as the Tweet itself.

 The scrolling is always an important part of any Twitter app on Android.
 No surprises here that Falcon Pro has uber smooth scrolling.

 One of the best parts about this app is that profile images load instantly.
 This isn’t the case with most of the Twitter apps on Android, including the official one itself.
 On those apps, you actually have to wait for the profile pictures to load.
 Falcon Pro caches the pictures and loads them instantly.
 Faith in humanity is restored here.

 When you tap on a tweet, it opens up in a detailed view.
 Depending on the type of content in the tweet, a preview opens up.
 It can be either an image, video or a website.
 At the bottom are buttons to perform quick actions on the Tweet which include reply, retweet/quote, favorite and sharing.
 Instapaper integration is built right in but if you have Pocket or Readability installed, you can simply use the sharing menu to save to those apps.

 Slide To The Right.

 This is one of the best uses of the sliding UI feature we’ve seen.
 When you slide to the left, you get a quick link to your profile, a count of your followers and how many people you’re following as well as links to sections such as DM, favorites, search, settings and more.
 This makes the main UI uncluttered but all the important sections are just a slide away.